andornaut/gog/README.md

 ### Pre-compiled binary

-Download one of the pre-compiled binaries from the [releases page](https://github.com/andornaut/gog/releases), and then copy it to your path: `chmod +x gog-linux-amd64 && cp gog-linux-amd64 /usr/local/bin/gog`
+Download one of the pre-compiled binaries from the [releases page](https://github.com/andornaut/gog/releases), and then move it onto your path: `chmod +x gog-linux-amd64 && sudo mv gog-linux-amd64 /usr/local/bin/gog`

 ### Compile and install from git